nivlab/nivturk/docs/basic-usage/serving.md

 ssh <user-name>@<server-name>.princeton.edu
 ```

 For security reasons, we will not list the server names here.
-Please ask an administrator (e.g., Sam or Dan) for the server names.
+Please ask an administrator (e.g. Caroline) for the server names.
 Note: you need to be on the Princeton VPN to access the VMs.

 ### All other users
 {: .no_toc }